 Who is singing the music that matters right now?
 Where’s real rock-n-roll when we need it?
 Where’s the subversive art?
 Where are the scathing critiques?

-Where’s real revolution when we need it most?
+Where’s a real revolution when we need it most?

 I’m ready to use my “white male privilege” to go to f*cking battle over freedom and to end white privileged patriarchy, which needs to be lost to the dustbin of history, quickly.